laget-se/narp/README.md

 #### Authorizing to Transifex

-First, provide the Transifex username via the `vendor.credentials.username` config (see the config shape section).
-Then, there are three ways you can provide a password:
+There are three ways of providing an API token:

 a.
-Via the `---password` argument
+Via the `--token` argument
 b.
-Via the `NARP_VENDOR_PASSWORD` environment variable
+Via the `NARP_VENDOR_TOKEN` environment variable
 c.
-Via the `vendor.credentials.password` config passed to the API functions
+Via the `vendor.credentials.token` config passed to the API functions

-*Never store passwords in your code!*
+*Never store secret tokens in your code!*

 #### Authorizing to POEditor